-ın moray Rationale for Risk Appetite: considered when accepting these risks: We understand and can mitigate other risk types that may arise, e.g. safety or financial within appetite Service users are consulted and informed of changes in an open & transparent way We will monitor the outcome and change course if necessary Controls: It is recognised that there will be significant changes taking place in Social Work practice with the implementation of the Self Directed Support standards and the move to outcomes based services, so governance arrangements are being set up to facilitate the same type of oversight and communication that is in place for the Home First programme.
-Mitigating Integrated Infrastructure Group previously established, with ICT representation from NHSG and Moray Council, to Actions: consider and provide solutions to data sharing issues and ICT infrastructure matters which is an area that will be taken forward alongside the Moray Growth Deal projects.
+n Rationale for Risk Appetite: considered when accepting these risks: We understand and can mitigate other risk types that may arise, e.g. safety or financial within appetite Service users are consulted and informed of changes in an open & transparent way Controls: We will monitor the outcome and change course if necessary It is recognised that there will be significant changes taking place in Social Work practice with the implementation of the Self Directed Support standards and the move to outcomes based services, so governance arrangements are being set up to facilitate the same type of oversight and communication that is in place for the Home First programme.
+The Strategic Delivery Plan is being developed by the Heads of Service and Interim Stratgegic Planning Lead.
+Mitigating Actions: Integrated Infrastructure Group previously established, with ICT representation from NHSG and Moray Council, to consider and provide solutions to data sharing issues and ICT infrastructure matters which is an area that will be taken forward alongside the Moray Growth Deal projects.
 The Moray Transformation Board has recently restarted and will link to all relevant groups.
 Assurances: Strict ICT and data sharing policies and protocols in place with NHS Grampian and Moray Council.
 A Moray Portfolio Infrastructure Programme Board has been established to support the operational delivery of the aims and objectives set e.g. Analogue to Digital changeover, Buildings and Assets oversight and Smarter Working will support this agenda.
-Gaps in assurance: Transformation/implementation planning is in development and will inform outcomes and performance reporting on the delivery of the strategic plan.
+Gaps in assurance: Transformation/implementation planning is in development and will inform outcomes and performance reporting on to delivery of the strategic plan.
 Protocol for access to systems by employees of partner bodies are in place.
 Information Management arrangements to be developed and endorsed by MIJB.
 Process of identification of issue and submission to data sharing group requires to be reinforced to ensure matters are progressed.
 The strict information sharing protocols can cause issues when trying to work across system in an open and transparent way.
 Smarter Working programmes are being progressed in partnership with Council and NHSG.
-Current Training programme to be developed on records management, data protection and related issues for staff working performance: across and between partners.
+Current performance: Training to promote records management, data protection and related issues for staff working across and between partners using the learning and development resources of NHS Grampian and Moray Council.
 Comments: Where national systems are involved it may not be possible to identify a solution however the issues will be able to be raised at the appropriate level via the Grampian Data Sharing Group where all three partnerships are represented.